-The Office of Veteran Student Life in the Adele H. Stamp Student Union offers assistance through its Veteran New Student Orientation, Transition Assistance, Networking and Career events, as well as Terp Vets Community Building Events and Programs.
+The Office of Veteran Student Life in the Adele H. Stamp Student Union offers a hub of resources that serves veterans and military connected students, staff, and faculty on campus, with programs including; Veteransspecific New Student Orientation, Transition Assistance, Veteran-focused Career and Networking events, as well as Veterancentered Campus Events and Programs and a Veteran Center on Campus.

-For more information: stamp.umd.edu/ engagement/veteran_student_life.
+For more information: stamp.umd.edu/vets.